Bothragonus: Characteritics

-Bothragonus is characterised by haveing the head and the front part of the body having a rhomboid cross section with the rear part of the body being laterally compressed.
+Bothragonus is characterised by the head and the front part of the body having a rhomboid cross section with the rear part of the body being laterally compressed.
 The first dorsal fin and the anal fin are poorly developed.
 There is a row of bony plates located between the upper and main lateral lines and another row is located between the two lower lateral lines.
 There is an enlarged, spineless plate on the snout and the lower side of the head is armoured with a number of sharply spined plates.
 The sensory canal on the occipital is broken at its middle.
 The urohyal has no pelvic keel, there is a postpelvic spine and two epurals.
 These fishes have a maximum published total length of 8.9 cm.

 Distribution and habitat

 Bothragonus are found in the eastern and western North Pacific Ocean.
 They are found in shallow waters of less than 100 m depth and may be found in tidal pools.